Data Quality

 Data Stewards

-Data Stewards can stay onto on their Data Quality issues which are tracked as the Data arrives into CryspIQ.
+Data Stewards can stay on top on their Data Quality issues which are tracked as the Data arrives into CryspIQ.
 This is live and continous process.
 Any records that do not conform with the Data Quality rules specified will be rejected and pushed back to the source for resolution.
-The rejections appear on the Dashboards and provide the specific detail required for the Data Steward to get the issue fixed in the source.
+These rejections appear on the Dashboards and provide the specific detail required for the Data Steward to take the required action.
 Once resolved the updated record will pass into CryspIQ and the rejection will drop off the Dashboard.

 Measures